 Power grid stability prediction using stacked machine learning based classification and regression models

-Uma Rani V1, Jebamalar Tamilselvi J 2, Karthika RN3, Deepa J4 and Hemavathy P5
+Uma Rani V1, Jebamalar Tamilselvi J2, Karthika RN3, Deepa J4 and Hemavathy P5

 Associate Professor, Department of Cybersecurity, Faculty of Science and Humanities,SRM Institute of Science and Technology, Ramapuram, Chennai,Tamil Nadu,India2